 De-Personalize by Removing All Personal Items and Clutter

-Your moving so now is a great time to start packing up your seasonal clothing and getting rid of clothing you no longer need.
+You are moving so now is a great time to start packing up your seasonal clothing and getting rid of clothing you no longer need.

-When it comes to staging less is definitely more.
+When it comes to staging less is more and this goes for staging a bedroom as well.

-What defines a bedroom?
+What items define a bedroom?

 A bed, a nightstand or two with a lamp and a dresser.
-If it is a larger room a small sitting area can be nice with two chairs and a small table.
+If it is a larger room, a small sitting area can be nice with two chairs and a small table.
 Pair down everything but the absolute essentials to identify it as a bedroom when it comes to furniture.

 Color Creates an Atmosphere of Peace